 This is a very modern application of the common law rule against perpetuities.
-The testator's will devised his estate to his children, then to his grandchildren, then to his great-grandchildren.
+The testator's will devised his estate to his children, then to his grandchildren, then to his grandchildren, then to his grandchildren.
 The court voided the will provision based on the rule against perpetuities.
 See if you can follow the court's reasoning as to why the rule is violated by this provision.